s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/SNV_Content.md

 Crimson slugs are native to the asteroids of Tapani sector and distinguished by a red stripe down either side of the body.

 Cularin space slugs are found in the Cularin system and are comparatively easy to train.
 Some theorize that they are descended from a domesticated form of space slug.
 Other theories hold that these exogorths are descended from natives to the world which formed the Cularin system asteroid belt (Oblis) before its destruction, and that these creatures survived and adapted to the void of space.
-They may have been related to—or the same creature as—the space worms which hollowed out the moon Eskaron.
+They may have been related toâ€”or the same creature asâ€”the space worms which hollowed out the moon Eskaron.

 </div>